cloudnativer/kube-install/docs/parameters0.7.md

   uninstall        Uninstall kubernetes cluster.

 OBJECT:
+  k8sver           Specifies the version of k8s software installed.(Default is "1.22")
-  label            In the case of deploying and operating multiple kubernetes clusters, it is necessary to specify a label to uniquely identify a kubernetes cluster. listen           Set the IP and port on which the daemon service listens.
-(Default is "0.0.0.0:9080") master           The IP address of kubernetes master host. node             The IP address of kubernetes node host. ostype           Specifies the distribution OS type: "centos7 | centos8 | rhel7 | rhel8 | ubuntu20 | suse15".
+  label            In the case of deploying and operating multiple kubernetes clusters, it is necessary to specify a label to uniquely identify a kubernetes cluster. listen           Set the IP and port on which the daemon service listens.(Default is "0.0.0.0:9080") master           The IP address of kubernetes master host. node             The IP address of kubernetes node host. ostype           Specifies the distribution OS type: "centos7 | centos8 | rhel7 | rhel8 | ubuntu20 | suse15".